mity/acutest/README.md

 ## Building the Test Suite

-When we are done with implementing the tests, we can simply compile it as a simple C/C++ program.
+When we are done with implementing the tests, we can simply compile it as a simple C program.
 For example, assuming `cc` is your C compiler:

 ```sh
 $ cc test_example.c -o test_example